foliant-docs/foliantcontrib.confluence/README.md

 $ pip install foliantcontrib.confluence
 ```

-> The backend requires [Pandoc](https://pandoc.org/) to be installed in your system.
+> The backend requires [Pandoc](https://pandoc.org/) to be installed on your system.
 Pandoc is needed to convert Markdown into HTML.

 ## Usage